Project objectives, the programme so far, upcoming and ongoing works.

 Thank you

-We understand how inconvenient the road closure is.
+We understand how inconvenient changes to the road network are.
 Thank you for your patience so far.
-We are asking you to bear with us again as we start on the permanent repairs that will safeguard York Road and the river wall for future generations.
+We're asking you to bear with us again as we continue working on the permanent repairs that will safeguard York Road and the river wall for future generations.

 Ongoing works and wider programme